Bajena/SublimeNegateSentence/README.md

 A sublime text 3 plugin for negating simple english sentences (3rd person present simple).
 Useful e.g. when writing test cases.

 # Installation
+1. Install Package Control.

+2. In Sublime, press ctrl+shift+p(Windows, Linux) or cmd+shift+p(OS X).

+3. Type install, then press enter with Package Control: Install Package selected.

+4. Type `NegateSentence`, then press enter with the `NegateSentence` plugin selected

+or

 Clone this repo to `/Users/<your-user-name>/Library/Application\ Support/Sublime\ Text\ 3/Packages/`

 # How to use?